 I also provide a link to a Google Sheets program at the end of the paragraph that you can use as a template to make graphs.
-It too is configured for the dates that you are responsible for graphing.
 Where you enter the data for a particular date is self-evident.
-You can enter the link into any mainstream browser (e.g Brave, Chrome, Edge, Firefox, Safari).
-The graph below shows the actual observations for 1853 UTC starting Jan.
+You can enter the link into any mainstream browser (MS Edge, Safari, Firefox, Chrome, Opera).
+The graph shows the actual observations for 1853 UTC starting Jan.
 25, 2021 and ending Feb.
-25, 2021 at KDFW.
+25, 2021 at KDFW. https://docs.google.com/spreadsheets/d/1XLYQuVsV_tdyeFb2c9iWTpCKn0tXI_XP3jx7z3KnMll/edit?usp=sharing

-https://docs.google.com/spreadsheets/d/1XLYQuVsV_tdyeFb2c9iWTpCKn0tXl_XP3jx7z3KnMll/edit?usp=sharing

-Unfortunately, a shared link in Google Sheets cannot be edited by anyone other than the owner (me), and it cannot be copied to another Google account (to the best of knowledge).
+Unfortunately, a shared link in Google Sheets cannot be edited by anyone other than the owner (me), and it cannot be downloaded to another Google account (to the best of knowledge).
 You can, however, upload the Excel file of the first paragraph to Google Drive then edit it with Google Sheets.
 What initially opens in Google Sheets is a much too busy, three-line chart where the RH line crosses the temperature lines, but Google Sheets can be modified to look very similar to the combination lines/bar chart in Excel by plotting RH relative to the right vertical axis and scaling it accordingly.
 See the settings in my link.
 Again, note the mandatory data labels that appear near the dots and above the bars.
 Google Sheets produced the graph.